Title: Meta-analysis of the heritability of human traits based on fifty years of twin studies

-Until the recent advent of direct genetic text, twins studies were the gold-standard for determining the relative contributions of genes and environment.
-The classical twin design is based on contrasting the resemblance between identical and fraternal twins This study summarizes all their results.
+Until the recent advent of direct genetic tests, twins studies were the gold-standard for determining the relative contributions of genes and environment.
+The classical twin design is based on contrasting the resemblance between identical and fraternal twins.
+This study summarizes all their results.

 Note that this article is very technical, so it is only worth reading if you are an expert in the subject.
 The results, however, are extremely important so it is worth reading this summary.